Best Beginner Cameras for Night Sky Photography

 Another important factor to consider when comparing DSLR and mirrorless cameras for night sky photography is the size and weight of the camera.
 DSLR cameras tend to be larger and heavier due to their internal mirror mechanism, which can make them more cumbersome to carry and handle during long exposure shots.
 On the other hand, mirrorless cameras are generally more compact and lightweight, making them easier to transport and use in the field.

-See also Best Nikon Cameras for Wedding Videography
+See also Best Cameras for the Northern Lights

 In addition to size and weight, the battery life of the camera is also an important consideration for night sky photography.
 Long exposure shots and astrophotography often require extended periods of time with the camera turned on, which can drain the battery quickly.
 DSLR cameras typically have larger battery capacities and can last longer on a single charge compared to mirrorless cameras.
 However, mirrorless cameras have made significant advancements in battery technology in recent years, and some models now offer comparable battery life to DSLRs.